 That also extends into your working day.
 While CBD’s uses as an analgesic or a stress reliever are quite well known, the cannabinoid has also been shown to interact with the body’s endocannabinoid receptors to improve focus and concentration.

-Here are some of the ways CBD can help you be more focused and productive during working hours.
+Here are some of the ways CBD can boost productivity by helping you be more focused during working hours.

 Reduced stress means better decisions